open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 If your language is in the list, skip to the next step!
 :::

 3. We now have to setup text entries for this new language.
-First add it to the `game-text-id` enum in the respective `all-types.gc` file, for Jak 1 that is `decompiler/config/all-types.gc`
+First add it to the `game-text-id` enum in the respective `all-types.gc` file, for Jak and Daxter that is `decompiler/config/all-types.gc`
 ![](/docs/subtitle-translations/new-lang-all-types.png)
 4. Add this same entry to the same enum in `goal_src/{GAME_NAME}/engine/ui/text-h.gc`
 ![](/docs/subtitle-translations/new-lang-text-h.png)